piersolenski/sanity-vercel-serverless-functions/README.md

 ## The issue

-The Sanity Studio will now be available at the port specified in the CLI.
-However, if we call the serverless function located in `/api/hello-world`, it will return `Hello World`.
+The Sanity Studio will now be available at port `3000`.
+If we call the serverless function located in `localhost:3000/api/hello-world`, it will return `Hello World`.

-However, on our personal Vercel & Sanity project, it will return Sanity related HTML rather than the desired "Hello World" response.
+How can I change the port back to the default for Sanity, `3333`, whilst keeping both the Sanity Studio and serverless function operational?

+If I change `sanity dev --port $PORT` to `sanity dev --port 3000`, Sanity will work, but the serverless function won't.